Tri95182/CS314T17mapProject/reports/sprint2.md

 ## Metrics

+We believe that we have the ability to complete the planned epics. we say this based on the fact that we were able to complete all of our tasks last sprint.
+We will take a look at how far we are in a week and reaccess our ability to complete things and if need be move an epic, not required for this sprint, to the ice box.

 | Statistic | # Planned | # Completed |
 | --- | ---: | ---: |
 | Epics | *6* | *count* |